dpb587/gget/README.md

 With notable support for:

  * public and private repositories;
- * user-uploaded release assets, source files, and `git export` archives;
+ * user-managed release assets, source files, and `git export` archives;
  * tag, branch, and commit-based references;
  * convenience methods for renaming files, marking executable, and verifying checksums; and
  * [GitHub](https://github.com/) and [GitLab](https://gitlab.com/) repositories (with hopes of adding [Bitbucket](https://bitbucket.org/)).